Published: 17 Nov 2021(Updated: 30 Aug 2024)

 Single cell protein (SCP), also known as bioprotein, is defined as a bulk of microbial cells as a protein source in human food or animal feed.
 As a potential high-quality dietary product, SCP can be produced from biodegradable waste, which is not only environmentally friendly way but also a healthy business activity.

+Utilized as protein-rich supplements or ingredients in humans and animals’ diet microbial protein could contribute to meeting the increasing global demand for protein due to the increase in population and consumption.
 Furthermore, SCP is a possible alternative to plant protein sources as the production does not require large areas of land or reservoirs of water and is also independent of seasonal and climatic variations (see Process Flow below).

 Process Flow of SCP Production in its basic setup explanation in blue text fields (Sharrif et al., 2021) and applied example of Foods of Norway process (grey text).

 Microorganisms such as microalgae, yeast, fungi, and bacteria can be used as producers of SCP.
-Yeast has in addition to the high content of protein a favourable amino acids profile as well as several vitamins and health-promoting components such as beta-glucan, mannoproteins and nucleic acids (see visualization below).
+Yeast has in addition to the high content of protein a favorable amino acids profile as well as several vitamins and health-promoting components such as beta-glucan, mannoproteins and nucleic acids (see visualization below).

+Choosing the microorganism is crucial for a successful and cost-efficient SCP production.
+The selected microorganism needs to utilize cheap, available substrates or biodegradable by-products as a nutrient source.
 Furthermore, it should not require additional growth factors to avoid price increases for the final product.
 Finally, the production in the bioreactor demands robustness for its cultivation, harvest, and downstream processing, without losing its essential characteristics when blended into feed and food formulas.

 Visualization compositional analysis of different microorganisms used in the production of SCP.
 The maximal values are shown as % of dry weight and are derived from (Miller & Litsky, 1976).